Is Learner Driver Insurance Compulsory?

 Short-term learner driver plans are available from some insurers.
 You can get coverage for as short as two hours or as long as six months, depending on the insurer.

 The main benefit of this type of system is that you’d have to pay for coverage while you’re learning to drive.
-This means it may be less expensive than typical 12-month insurance, though it’s essential to compare rates for both.
+This means it may be less expensive than typical 12-month insurance, though comparing rates for both is essential.

 Is Provisional Insurance Cheaper Than Full?